 A good way to start this conversation is to reference a resource, such as a book or an article you read about the importance of estate planning.
 You could share what you’ve learned or offer to let them read the resource themselves.

-Or, you could say that you’re doing your own estate planning so that there is no question about who gets what when you’re gone, then ask whether your parents have taken any similar steps.
+Alternatively, or in addition to referencing sources, you could say that you’re doing your own estate planning so that there is no question about who gets what when you’re gone, then ask whether your parents have taken any similar steps.
 “You might even acknowledge how awkward and difficult this conversation is for you as you do not wish their demise but are just trying to figure things out,” said Ruth Nemzoff, an expert in family dynamics and author of the book “Don’t Bite Your Tongue.”

-Both Blackmon and Simon said that the holidays are a good time to address estate planning with your parents if your family will be gathering together.
+Though it might seem counterintuitive, both Blackmon and Simon said that the holidays are a good time to address estate planning with your parents if your family will be gathering together.
 “It is important that all are included and feel equally included,” said Blackmon.

 This doesn’t mean you should bring up your potential inheritance from your parents at the dinner table right after you ask Mom or Dad to pass the turkey.
 But, you should take the opportunity when everyone is gathered to start a conversation.

-You’ll likely get a better reception from your parents if you let the conversation happen naturally rather than scheduling a time to talk, said Morgan.
+With that said, you’ll likely get a better reception from your parents if you let the conversation happen naturally rather than scheduling a time to talk, said Morgan.
 That’s when using a story about your own financial planning or an example of someone’s failure to plan can be effective.

 Regardless of the way or when you approach the topic of an inheritance from your parents, the goal of the conversation is to make sure parents have a plan in place so there will be a clear path for whomever is left behind to go forward, Morgan said.
 Start by finding out whether they have these key legal documents: